We never thought that life would change like this. We were living an everyday life, and this pandemic happened and wrecked our finances.

-Productions are getting affected everywhere and so is the economy.
+Productions are getting affected everywhere, and so is the economy.
 Even when this will be over, things will not be over.
-We have to adjust the new normal and it may be lower pay rates or no jobs at all.
+We must adjust to the new normal, which may be lower pay rates or no jobs.

 It is not about one country or one place, it is about the world.
-Economies will take time to recover and it will hit hard everybody.
+Economies will take time to recover, and it will hit everybody hard.

 The only action we can take is to save whatever we can and live conservatively.
-This is not for the short term, living frugally will help you when the world economy will start recovering.
+Although, this is not for the short term.
+Living frugally will help you when the world economy starts recovering.

 Even when everything will be over, economies of all countries will be in more debt so will be people like us.
-We are deferring our mortgages which we have to pay anyway.
+This is because we defer our mortgages which we have to pay anyway.
 So individuals will be in more debt.

-Banks who have slashed interest rates to historically lower rates will definitely increase their rates.
+Banks that have slashed interest rates to historically lower rates will increase their rates.
 Like other businesses, banks and financial institutions will be in recovery mode.

 This is what I read in other publications.
 This post is for information purpose only.